balaji1974/Microservices/README.md

 </dependency>
 ```

 c.
-Next I start Apache Kafka and the default topic that would be created by cloud sluth for publishing is "zipkin"
+Next I start Apache Kafka (check my kafka repository for details) and the default topic that would be created by cloud sluth for publishing is "zipkin"

 d.
 Next we need to add the following properties in our API gateway and Login service properties files:
 spring.zipkin.baseUrl=http://127.0.0.1:9300  -> This has to be commented as we are no more directly publishing tracelogs into zipkin